 What About Bob

 Two years out of college Bob landed his first job as a salesman, selling such brands as Harmon Kardon, Boston, Yamaha, Infinity, etc. After a couple of years he moved up to having the opportunity to sell Nakamichi, Levinson, B&W, Vandersteen, Meridian, Velodyne, Magnepan, and even Goldmund.
-The Goldmund Dialogue remains to this day one of the most unique sounding and revealing speakers Bob has ever heard.
+The Goldmund Dialogue remains to this day one of the best sounding and revealing speakers Bob has ever heard.

 Something was always missing though, and Bob didn’t know what it was, or how to verbalize it.
 Then, about 13 years ago, he was given the opportunity to go to Sumiko in Berkeley and was trained in their magical process – Master Speaker Setup.
 Everything he’d been looking and listening for in audio was discovered – the emotional involvement in the music.
-It convinced Bob that all the talk about the importance of specs, the critically of equipment interfacing, all the buzz words so popular in discussions about audio, were, for the most part, irrelevant.
+It convinced Bob that all the talk about the importance of specs, the “criticality” of equipment interfacing, all the buzz words so popular in discussions about audio, were, for the most part, irrelevant.
 The most important component in any audio or theater system is the proper placement and positioning of the speakers into the listening environment.
-Putting the speakers where they truly belong so they don’t fight each, so they work in total unison not only with each other but also with the room, is the end all be all for optimal music reproduction in the home.
+Putting the speakers where they truly belong so they don’t fight each other, so they work in total unison not only with the other speaker but also with the room, is the end all be all for optimal music reproduction in the home.
 It will allow the music lover to experience music played in the home with all the sensory “chills and thrills” one gets when attending a concert.

 Bob was the 1976 NCAA floor exercise champion, a three time All-American and was inducted into the Colorado State University Sports Hall of Fame in 1994.
 These achievements were attained with the same level of dedication Bob uses in every speaker set up.
 Where Bob excels beyond others who have also completed the Sumiko training, are his focus, concentration and tenacity.